catedrasaes-umu/racoop_quick_clustering/README.md

 **(If you decide to install a different Ubuntu distribution, just go to next step.)**

-(Ubuntu 16.04 is not supported yet by Ansible.
-Remove this when it will.)

 We assume two identical hard disks (/dev/sd[ab]) which will be used completely for our new install.
 To simplify recovery if one drive fails, there will be only one mdadm-volume /dev/md0 which will then be partitioned for /, swap and data storage, e.g. /home.
 After booting up the live-cd and (if necessary) configuring network access, open up a terminal and assume root access sudo -s